ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ### Timing and alternatives

-The next challenge is designed to give learners time to practice deductive coding and become comfortable coding longer texts in Taguette, but it requires a good deal of time.
+The next challenge is designed to give learners time to practice deductive coding and become comfortable coding longer texts in QualCoder, but it requires a good deal of time.
 Below are some recommendations for possible alternatives.
-Note that the some examples in [qualitative data analysis](./04-qualitative-data-analysis.html) rely on this.
+Note that some examples in [qualitative data analysis](./04-qualitative-data-analysis.html) rely on this.
 A sample project is available in the lesson repository and import instructions will be provided where relevant.

 **Alternative challenge options**: